 If you want to be a quantitative analyst and would like to know what the range of compensation you would get as a result of working so hard, here’s the deal.
-According to PayScale.com, the median salary of a quantitative analyst per annum is US $83,249.
+According to PayScale.com, the median salary per annum is the US $83,249.

 Effect of Experience on Quantitative Analyst Salary